Hot Topics in the Financial Services Industry

 In addition, there is a Protocol for Broker Recruiting.
 This agreement, to which many of the major broker-dealers and investment advisors have subscribed, dictates what their representatives can do upon departure.
 For example, it allows them to take limited client information to their new firms as well as solicit clients they personally serviced.

 Restrictive covenants are generally governed by state law.
 Some states disfavor certain types of restrictive covenants, while others do not.
 For example, California generally prohibits noncompete agreements.
-Illinois took a step in that direction by prohibiting private employers from entering into noncompete agreements with low-wage workers, effective January 1, 2017.
+Illinois prohibits private employers from entering into noncompete agreements with low-wage workers.

 A nondisclosure agreement prevents employees from using or disclosing an employer's confidential information and trade secrets both during and for a limited period after employment ends.
 See also How to Protect Trade Secrets When Employing a Mobile Workforce and Telecommuters.

 The following is sample language for an employee's promise not to disclose confidential information:

 Employee will maintain all Confidential Information as confidential and will not engage in any unauthorized use or disclosure of Confidential Information during employment and for so long thereafter as the information is maintained as Confidential Information by the Company (provided, however, that if a time limitation on this restriction is required in order for it to be enforceable then this restriction shall be limited to a period of three years following the termination of Employee's employment for any particular information that does not qualify as a trade secret).

 The following is sample language for the definition of confidential information: